modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 ## The goal for Modern Web

 Modern browsers are a powerful platform for building websites and applications.
-We should work with what's available in the browser first before reaching for custom solutions.
+Our goal is to work with what's available in the browser first before reaching for custom solutions.

 When you're working _with_ the browser rather than against it, code, skills, and knowledge remain relevant for a longer time.
 Development becomes faster and debugger easier because there are fewer layers of abstractions involved.